junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy frowns at himself.
 He would like to think he really is.

-The voice comes again, *Deep down, you're just like one of us.
+The voice comes again. *Deep down, you're just like one of us.
 Rotten, ugly thing.
 Don't forget that just 'cause you find a pretty meatsuit to wear.*

 Castiel growls, slowly, one word at a time, "Listen up, you filthy thing.
 I. Need.
 Information."

 The demon's scream tears through the air, making it clear that the voice Jimmy heard was not just some hallucination.

 Jimmy glances at the TV screen.
-The snow flake view shifts in and out, but he catches some image.
+The snowflake view shifts in and out, but he catches some image.
 A demon in a young boy's body is tied to a cross -- no, he is pinned to the crucifix in the old biblical way.
 His wrists and ankles are pierced with long silvery spikes, dark blood streaming from the wound, forming a pool on the ground at their feet.
 Around them, the land is barren and scorched, as if they're standing in the middle of the ruins of a wild forest fire.
-More vague figures stand at the peripheral of the vision, holding angel blades of their own.
+More vague figures stand at the periphery of the vision, holding angel blades of their own.
 The demon stares him back with a wild, skewed smile and two inky black eyes.

 Jimmy shivers uncomfortably.
 Castiel is undisturbed.

 "Are the demons working with humans?"
-Castiel demands, plunging the angel blade on the shoulder of the young boy's body.
+Castiel demands, plunging the angel blade into the shoulder of the young boy's body.
 The demon screams with a higher pitch, but the following laughter is also louder.
 Blood drips from the corner of his mouth.
 Golden light flashes through the body from the wound, but Castiel removes the blade before the demon is incinerated.
 His head droops feebly.

 "What are you laughing about?"
-Castiel presses the blade under the chin of the demon, lifting his head without touching him, as if it will dirty his hand.
+Castiel presses the blade under the chin of the demon, lifting his head without touching him, as if it would dirty his hand.
 The tip of the blade cuts through the skin right next to his Adam's apple, blood falling along his throat.

 The demon spreads his mouth in a hysterical laugh.
 "You have no idea how much treasure and knowledge is buried in this kid's brain, do you?
 Angel -- meet Daniel Singer."

 The demon deliberately blinks once, and the demonic black eyes clear into hazel-blue eyes.
-The boy startles frantically, struggling in his position, but he can't move an inch.
+The boy starts frantically, struggling in his position, but he can't move an inch.
 The struggle only tears the piercing wounds on his wrists and ankles worse.
 He cries out in pain and confusion.

 "What -- where --?"
-He croaks, his voice dry and panicked, utterly different from the demon's shrieking mocking voice.
+He croaks, his voice dry and panicked, utterly different from the demon's shrieking, mocking voice.
 He glances at his crucified hands and legs, and the beings around him, and finally meets the eyes of Castiel.

-"Oh God, you're an angel," the boy gasps loudly, "we thought we are fighting demons."
+"Oh God, you're an angel," the boy gasps loudly, "we thought we were fighting demons."

-"We thought so, too."
-Castiel answers drily, but the blade in his hand is not lowered.
+"We thought so, too," Castiel answers drily, but the blade in his hand is not lowered.
 The tip of the blade is still only inches from the boy's throat, threatening to stab through and take the life.
-As if it doesn't make the situation the slightest whether it's a demon or a human boy being tied and tortured before him.
+As if it doesn't make the situation the slightest different whether it's a demon or a human boy being tied and tortured before him.
 He continues regardless, "Now, where are we?"

 "What are you doing?"
 Jimmy can't help calling, grabbing the TV frame, pressing a hand on the image of the boy named Daniel's face.
-"You kill demons, you don't torture human.
+"You kill demons, you don't torture humans.
 Look at him, he's just a boy!"
 He looks barely eighteen, pale and slim, with unruly black hair mixed with blood and sweat.
 The plaid shirt and a military jacket look too big on him, and are already full of cuts and tears.
-The most fresh wound on his shoulder is still overflowing with blood, dying the dark green material a deep wet color.
+The most fresh wound on his shoulder is still overflowing with blood, dying the dark green material a deep, wet color.

 Castiel shakes his head once.
 The room Jimmy is in shakes with his move.
 A warning.

 Jimmy swallows.
-This isn't the first, or the second time that Castiel shows up differently from what he thought angels would be like.
+This isn't the first or the second time that Castiel shows up differently from what he thought angels would be like.
 He doesn't even know why he still keeps a wisp of hope that they will do the right thing, the good thing -- saving people, saving the world.
 He certainly doesn't feel surprised now, but disappointment still overwhelms him.

-Jimmy doesn't think of himself as anything close to a martyr or a hero, but before all this started, he would hold a spinning door for the person behind him, and he would invite those who aren't convenient standing to take his seat on a bus.
+Jimmy doesn't think of himself as anything close to a martyr or a hero, but before all this started, he would hold a spinning door for the person behind him, and he would invite those who weren't convenient to stay standing to take his seat on a bus.
 He considers himself *good*, but not for bragging about it.
 He knows what is good and what is bad, or what is right and what is wrong -- he believes he knows them, anyway.
-But it's getting increasingly difficult to still hold the belief and insist doing them.
-He just tries to do the right things that he always believes are right, it should be simple -- like not harming or torturing kids, like stopping others if they're halfway doing it.
+But it's getting increasingly difficult to still hold the belief and insist on doing them.
+He just tries to do the right things that he always believes are right; it should be simple -- like not harming or torturing kids, like stopping others if they're halfway doing it.

 His hand moves quietly on the TV screen, sliding over the image of the young boy's pale face.